 The keypad will emit a beep between keystrokes.
 In addition a beep will be generated confirming advancement between questions numbers.

-Four beeps will be generated if an invalid input is entered.
+A invalid input produces 4 beeps.
 Upon entry of invalid input you are positioned at the same question number and location as prior to the input error.

-11.4.
+10.4.
 ZONE DESCRIPTOR PROGRAMMING

-The LCD based keypads have the capability to display 12 character zone descriptors which can be programmed directly through the keypad.
+The LCD based keypads display 12 character zone descriptors which can be programmed directly through the keypad.
 These descriptors are entered as programming questions 31 - 42.